Prior99/hyrest/docs/tutorial-webpack.md

 ---

 Hyrest will include the backend's code in the frontend.
 If this is of concern to you, [reconsider your security concept](https://en.wikipedia.org/wiki/Security_through_obscurity#Criticism).
-As the code will be included but not really executed, it is neccessary to configure webpack to ignore certain dependencies.
+As the code will be included but not really executed, it is necessary to configure Webpack to ignore certain dependencies.

 ## Basic configuration

-Create a basic webpack configuration in a file named `webpack.config.js`.
+Create a basic Webpack configuration in a file named `webpack.config.js`.
 Refer to [Webpack's documentation](https://webpack.js.org/) for further insights of what is happening here.

 The configuration should look like this: